MakAcp/MSFeeDashboard/README.md

 # MSFeeDashboard : Post Graduate college fees visualiser
 ## This is a dashboard based on Python’s framework Dash and Plotly.
 We have scraped college data for post graduate studies from the web using the Requests library from public websites like Yocket.in.
-The data is manoipulated using the Pandas library.
+The data is manipulated using the Pandas library.
 The first plot is a choropleth map showing the distribution of colleges in the dataset.
 Hovering over a country reveals its most popular colleges and the total count.

 <img src= "docs/Screenshot1.png">